MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamstopiowithtag.md

 ## -description

-The **AcxStreamStopIoWithTag** function is used used to signal to the operating system to temporarily stop stream IO.
+The **AcxStreamStopIoWithTag** function is used to signal to the operating system to temporarily stop stream IO.
 This allows the driver a short period of time to run time sensitive tasks, and then resume IO after the execution of time sensitive code is complete.

 ## -parameters